LamaBleu/moRFeus_GUI/README.md

 * sudo or not sudo ?
-my choice is to stay as simple user, however this can be boring.
+my choice is to stay as simple user with no sudo/root rights, however this can be boring.

 sudo :
-Install may fail sometimes, depending on your platform or distrib.
+Install may fail sometimes, depending on your platform, distrib, local or remote access (RDP/VNC).
-Main symptom : you are not asked to download the version of morfeus_tool, and script will  install 32bits version.
-The workaround is to first erase 'morfeus_tool' executable, then try another combination for sudo, like gksudo, sudo -H to lauch GUI_moRFeus.sh
+Main symptom : you are not asked to download the version of morfeus_tool, and script will downlad 32bits version by itself.
+Workaround is to first delete 'morfeus_tool' executable, then try another combination for sudo, like gksudo, sudo -H to launch GUI_moRFeus.sh

 not sudo :
 Update udev rules for moRFeus and apply intructions [from here](https://archive.othernet.is/morfeus_tool_v1.6/morfeus.udev.rules)

-* In case automatic install fails just delete the morfeus_tool executable file present in moRFeus_GUI directory.
-Script will try to download it again and perform necesary steps for a first use.

 * GQRX link : check remote control settings menu, to allow remote computer to control VFO
 Details on GQRX website :  http://gqrx.dk/doc/remote-control